usdigitalresponse/cares-grant-opportunities/README.md

 Create .env file in server workspace based on the .env.example.
 See Deployment section for more information on the .env file.

-Set environment variable pointing to local postgrest DB, this is used for migrations
+Set environment variable pointing to local postgrest DB, this is used for migrations.

 `export POSTGRES_URL="postgresql://localhost:5432/cares_grant"`